Risk-averse Fair Multi-class Classification: The risk-averse classification problem

 for all observed data points $x$ in the $i$-th class.
-The data points $x$ in the training set $S_i$, which violate \eqref{ideal} are identified by the positive values of the corresponding realizations of $Z_i$.
-Observe that, even though $N-1$ comparisons are needed between the $i$-th class and the rest, the variables $Z_i$ identify the maximum violation among all the comparisons.
+The data points $x$ in the training set $\Sc_i$, which violate \eqref{ideal} are identified by the positive values of the corresponding realizations of $Z^i$.
 In the training problem, we can view the objective function as the minimization of the expected sum of maximal violations for all classes in a soft-margin formulation.
-The random vector $Z$ with components $Z_i$ comprises the error for all classes.

-The primary advantage of the Crammer-Singer method is that it solves a single, joint optimization problem for all classes, which has the benefit of capturing the dependence between data in the various classes in a better way.
-We use the Crammer-Singer method to illustrate our framework and to compare the behavior of the risk-averse formulation with the original risk-neutral formulation.
+The Crammer–Singer method fits to our perspective that treats the multiclass problem as a whole system.